Enhanced Spatial Clustering of Single-Molecule Localizations with Graph Neural Networks: Methods

 MIRO is trained on sets of graph representations derived from point clouds reproducing specific molecular organizations.
 For the clustering task, MIRO is optimized to predict a displacement vector for each molecular localization at each recurrent step.
 The displacements are learned to shift localizations within the same cluster towards the cluster center, effectively compacting them into well-defined clusters.
 This problem is formulated as a node regression, with the goal of minimizing the mean absolute error (MAE) between the predicted and ground-truth displacements and inter-localization distances of the displaced positions.

-To ensure that the hidden graph representation remains meaningful and to prevent vanishing gradients, the loss is calculated at each recurrent step of the model.
-This approach implicitly imposes regularization on the displacement vectors, helping to maintain the structural integrity of the clusters throughout the training process.
-By calculating the loss at multiple stages, MIRO is encouraged to refine the displacement vectors incrementally, preventing early steps from degrading the quality of later predictions and ensuring consistent optimization across the entire sequence of recurrent updates.
+To ensure that the hidden graph representation remains meaningful and to prevent vanishing gradients, at each iteration within an epoch, the loss is further averaged across all recurrent steps.
+This approach implicitly imposes regularization on the displacement vectors, helping to maintain the structural integrity of the clusters throughout the recurrent step.
+By calculating the loss at all recurrent steps, MIRO is encouraged to refine the displacement vectors incrementally, preventing early steps from degrading the quality of later predictions and ensuring consistent optimization across the entire sequence of recurrent updates.

 For point clouds including only one type of cluster structure, the loss is calculated as the sum of two contributions

 The first term accounts for the difference between ground-truth and predicted displacements and is calculated as